HungChau/course-concept-extraction/README.md

 # Concept Extraction for Course Description

-This project provides a concept extractor for course descriptions taught in college.
-The current trained models mainly focus on courses in computer science and information science domains.
-The extraction models were trained with weak labels from public resources such as IIR dataset, KP20 dataset or Wikipedia.
+This project provides a concept extractor for college course descriptions.
+The current models mainly focus on courses in computer science and information science domains.
+The extraction models were trained with weak labels from public resources such as [[IIR dataset]](https://github.com/PAWSLabUniversityOfPittsburgh/Concept-Extraction/tree/master/IIR-dataset), KP20 dataset or Wikipedia.
+The extractor is the combination of different pretrained BERT-based and BiLSTM-based cased/uncased models on different datasets.

 ## Quick Links